 Adding too much water can create a bland soup if the broth is not allowed to evaporate.
 The more the liquid evaporates, the more concentrated the soup becomes.
 That’s when the flavors will start to come through, and the rich deep aromas are palatable.

 Simmering on low heat is the best way to gently infuse your broth with the great taste of the ingredients in your soup.
-Boiling the living daylight out of the soup won’t go down well either as the vegetables can overcook.
+Simmering soup too long won’t go down well either as the vegetables can overcook.
 Like in all cooking, a great flavor takes time, so simmer down and enjoy the results.

 If your soup is already thick, keeping a lid on it will stop evaporation and reduction of the liquid.
 It’s important so that the bottom doesn’t burn.
 If your soup needs “loosening” then try a splash of water and a stir.